jkrauth/labdevices/README.md

 As shown here, these tests should exist for each device and its dummy version.
 For CI only the tests of the dummy devices are run (see `.travis.yml`).
 The test with the actual device can only be performed with the respective device attached.

-The idea of those tests is to check that all the methods work, that the return format is correct, and that the dummy devices support all functionality.
+The idea of those tests is to check that all the methods work, that the return format is correct, and that the dummy devices support calling all available methods and properties.

 In the future one might want to improve the tests by e.g. changing a parameter and checking whether that parameter was actually changed.
+But this is currently not supported by the dummy devices.

 In order to run a test across all the dummy classes use:

 ```console
 python -m unittest test -k DummyTest
 ```

 ## Troubleshooting